Marketing Career Opportunities: 9 Types of Marketing Jobs

 Marketing is defined as being the intermediary function between product development and increasing brand awareness.
 It is a term used for such career fields as advertising, public relations, media planning, sales strategy, and more.
 There are many different types of careers for marketing degrees.
 If you’re considering a job in marketing, you probably want to know what types of marketing jobs are available in the field.
-From Social Media Manager to Marketing Analyst, there are numerous marketing career options available to those who have a degree in marketing.
+From the Social Media Manager to Marketing Analyst, there are numerous marketing career options available to those who have a degree in marketing.
 Continue reading for a list of marketing career opportunities to find out which one is right for you.

 What Is A Career In Marketing?

 A career in marketing can include a number of different roles.
 These jobs in marketing can include internet marketing positions to more traditional marketing jobs like televisions, radio or billboard marking.
 The gamut of different choices almost feels limitless.

 Depending on the role, marketing careers can require specific industry knowledge such as consumer behavior, sales, market research, competitor analysis, and creative among others.
 Experience is important in this field but some employers might not hire people without degrees.